Cod-e-Codes/test-repo/README.md

 > - **Network Security**: If exposing to public IP, use TLS/HTTPS or VPN protection
 > - **Access Control**: Restrict server access to trusted networks when possible

+### E2E Encryption Security

+When using E2E encryption:
+- **Key Storage**: Private keys are encrypted with your passphrase using AES-GCM
+- **Key Exchange**: Public keys must be shared out-of-band (not through the server)
+- **Forward Secrecy**: Each conversation uses unique session keys derived via HKDF
+- **Authentication**: ChaCha20-Poly1305 provides authenticated encryption
+- **Privacy**: Server operators cannot read encrypted messages
+- **Key Management**: Regularly backup your keystore and rotate keys as needed

+> [!IMPORTANT]
+> E2E encryption is optional and requires manual key exchange.
+Without E2E, messages are stored in plaintext on the server.

 ---

 ## Tech Stack